-One of the most popular options is the Bimini top, which provides protection from the sun for the driver, observer and may also offer shade to others on-board, depending on the sun's angle.
+One of the most popular options is the Bimini top, which provides protection from the sun for the driver, observer and may also offer shade to others onboard, depending on the angle of the sun.
 It also provides storage for ropes.
 The deluxe version also offers surfboard storage.